French speakers cut around 100 CRS points off the general cutoff. Latest French draw on April 29, 2026 settled at CRS 400 with 4,000 ITAs.

 CRS Cutoff

-Step-by-step guide to applying for French Language Express Entry.
+Step-by-step guide to applying for Express Entry French.

 Complete TEF Canada or TCF Canada.
 Aim for CLB 9+ in all abilities for maximum points.